 The Company has the right to produce, market and distribute watches under the brand names of Coach, Tommy Hilfiger, HUGO BOSS, Scuderia Ferrari, Lacoste and Rebecca Minkoff pursuant to license agreements with the respective owners of those trademarks.
 There are certain minimum royalty payments as well as other requirements associated with the Company's license agreements.
 Failure to meet any of these requirements could result in the loss of the license.
 Additionally, after the term of any license agreement has concluded, the licensor may decide not to renew with the Company.
-For the fiscal year ended January 31, 2019, the above-mentioned licensed brands represented 47.2% of the Company's net sales.
-While no individual licensed brand represented net sales greater than 20% of the Company's total consolidated net sales and the Company is not substantially dependent on any one licensed brand, the loss of a single licensed brand could have a material adverse effect on the Company's results of operations and financial condition.
+For the fiscal year ended January 31, 2020, the above-mentioned licensed brands represented 49.2% of the Company's net sales.
+While the Company is not substantially dependent on any one licensed brand, the loss of a single licensed brand could have a material adverse effect on the Company's results of operations and financial condition.
 In addition, the Company's revenues and profitability under its various license agreements may change from period to period due to various factors, including the maturity of the Company's relationship with the respective licensor, changes in consumer preferences, brand repositioning activities and other factors, some of which are outside of the Company's control.